Best Auto Loan Rates in March 2025

 All auto loans essentially do the same thing — help you pay for a car via monthly payments.
 Still, you should familiarize yourself with the different types of auto loans so you know which one to shop for.

 • New auto loan: New car loans tend to have the lowest rates.
 Many banks, credit unions and online lenders offer loans for new cars.
-In some cases, you could even get a loan from your vehicle’s manufacturer (such as Toyota Motor Credit).
+In some cases, you could even get a loan from your vehicle’s manufacturer (for example, Toyota Motor Credit).

 • Private-party auto loan: Financing a car from a person instead of a dealership requires a private-party auto loan.
 These loans can be harder to find, but you may have luck searching with banks and credit unions.